UPDATE – August 2023 – Zable hikes interest rates for some borrowers

 - If they have paid their statement balance in full by any means by the end of their selected payment date for the card they won’t be charged on their next statement.

-This means they will work like a standard credit card, with the minor exception that the interest-free period you get will be a comparatively short 35 days as they typically have a 5 day gap between a statement and the customer’s selected payment date.
+This means they will work like a standard credit card, with the exception that the interest-free period you get will be a comparatively short 35 days as Zable typically has a 5 day gap between a statement and the customer’s selected payment date.
+Most other credit cards have a longer period than 35 days interest-free.

 Zable isn’t a credit card I have come across before.
 While charging interest like this isn’t illegal, it is very unusual so I have had a look at this.

 Zable is a “credit builder” card, aimed at people with a poor credit score.
-Its representative APR is 34.9%.
 It is a brand of Lendable, who give large high-interest loans.

 What normally happens with a credit card